-Oberlo reports over 32.5 million SMBs exist in the U.S., which account for 99.9% of all U.S. businesses.
-Despite the enormous share of businesses they make up, SMBs have been a difficult market for insurance professionals to sell to, as many SMBs can’t afford traditional group health insurance.
+Small and medium-sized businesses (SMBs) are the true driving force behind the United States economy.
+The Small Business Administration1 (SBA) reports more than 33 million SMBs exist in the U.S., which account for 99.9% of all businesses.
+Despite their enormous share, SMBs have been a difficult market for health insurance professionals to sell to.
+That's because many SMBs can't afford traditional group health insurance.

-However, new solutions such as health reimbursement arrangements (HRAs) are opening the SMB market back up to health insurance professionals and creating significant opportunities.
+However, new solutions such as health reimbursement arrangements (HRAs) are opening the SMB market back up to those in the health insurance business and creating significant opportunities for growth.

 How do brokers get licensed to sell health insurance?

-Insurance agents and brokers play a crucial role in educating SMBs about their health insurance coverage options.
-But the first step in becoming an effective broker for SMB clients is to get your license.
+Health insurance agents and brokers play a crucial role in educating SMBs about their health insurance coverage options.
+But the first step in becoming an effective broker for SMB clients is to get your professional insurance license.

-According to each state's guidelines, brokers must complete specific pre-licensing coursework and take a licensing exam to become licensed.
-Once a broker completes the required coursework, they are eligible to take the state’s agent or broker licensure exam.
+According to each state's guidelines, brokers must complete a specific pre-license education course and take a licensing exam to earn an official insurance license.
+Once a broker completes the required coursework, they're eligible to take the state's agent or broker licensure exam.

 Licensing exams vary by state, but they all test for knowledge of health insurance regulations at the federal government level and state insurance regulations.